Hunter-Github/evil-and-not-wholly-awesome-firefox/README.md

 # awesome-firefox
 A curated list of resources for and about [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/products/) - a [bloated](http://blog.ffextensionguru.com/2015/06/20/mozilla-making-firefox-bloated/) but versatile popular modern browser with nice user interface.
+Unfortunately, after Firefox 42 Mozilla will institute unwelcome changes in how addons work entering the already familiar territory of "walled gardens".
+Please see the [forks](#firefox-clonesforks) chapter to review your alternatives.

 ## Hardening your Firefox